Phala-Network/ra-quote-explorer/docs/api.md

 #### Error Responses

 ##### Bad Request (400)
-When file is missing or invalid:
+When input is missing or invalid:
 <pre>
 {
-  "error": "Please upload a file", "remainingAttempts": 4
+  "error": "Please provide either a file or hex string", "remainingAttempts": 4
 }
 </pre>